History (any way the legislature wants it)

 “Any individual, solely by virtue of his or her race or sex, should feel discomfort, guilt, anguish, or any other form of psychological distress.

-When the bill came up for a full House vote, Gaston County Rep. John Torbett, normally a plain-spoken Republican, said, “This bill does not change what history can and cannot be taught.
+When the bill came up for a full House vote Gaston County Representative John Torbett, normally a plain-spoken Republican, said, “This bill does not change what history can and cannot be taught.
 It simply prevents schools from endorsing discriminatory concepts.”

 Really?
 What “discriminatory concepts?”
 He and other Republican legislators fear our schools introducing what is known as Critical Race Theory, a 40-year-old concept that racism is a social construct embedded in legal systems and policies, as well as individual biases or prejudices.